 To prepare for the SVD analysis, we first perform a bandpass filtering on the time series.
 This serves two purposes: it eliminates the effect of crystal rotation, which is not interesting for the purposes of studying the wave, and it suppresses broadband noise associated with the thermal motion of the particles.
-This filter has 0.058 Hz total width and the central component is chosen closest to $\omega$ .
-The filtered matrices are then analyzed by the SVD-algorithm [20].
+This filter has 0.058 Hz total width and the central component is chosen closest to ω .
+The filtered matrices are then analyzed by the SVD algorithm.20

-The leading pairs of topos resulting from the SVD analysis are compiled in Fig. 4 for the frequencies f = 1 - 6 Hz.
-Because the bandpass filtering uses three FFT components, the SVD analysis yields exactly six non-zero modes.
-The weights of the SVD modes are compiled in Table II (see Appendix).
-The nearly same weight factors in the first pair of modes indicate a propagating wave.
+The leading pairs of topos resulting from the SVD analysis are compiled in Fig. 4 for the frequencies f=1-6 Hz.
+Since only the sign of the product of a topo and its associated chrono is defined, all topos are conveniently displayed with a positive value in the center of the excitation region.
+Because the bandpass filtering uses three FFT components, the SVD analysis yields exactly six nonzero modes.
+The weights of the SVD modes are compiled in Table II.
+Nearly the same weight factors in the first pair of modes indicate a propagating wave.
 The small difference of the weights can be attributed to the damping of the wave, as described above.
 The amplitude of the leading pair of modes decreases with excitation frequency.
 The signal energy of the leading pair of modes is 93.5% at 1 Hz and decreases to 81.5% at 6 Hz.
 This high fraction of signal energy justifies using only the leading pair of SVD modes for the further analysis.
 Because of the bandpass filtering the chronos of the leading pair of modes are practically sinusoidal and therefore are not displayed here.